 |How many phone numbers do you know today?|

 He's going to go back to 1980?
 Back to rotary dial phones?
-Back to when nobody had even heard of voice mail, and if you were lucky, you had an answering machine?
+Back to when nobody had even heard of voice mail, and if you were lucky you might have an answering machine?
 He wouldn't survive a second time around.
-He's that guy that calls you two minutes after he texts you just to make sure you read the text.
-The simple idea of having to lick a stamp and mail something instead of hitting "send" would kill him.
+He's the guy that calls you two minutes after he texts you just to make sure you read the text.
+The simple idea of having to lick a stamp to mail something instead of hitting "send" would kill him.

 |Before he jumped the shark . . .|